puppet-galaxy/galaxy-roles-profiles/README.md

 8. [Galaxy Project](#galaxy-project)

 ##Overview
 This module install and configure a new instance of Galaxy.
-Today, there is three roles (three configuration) you can choose.
+Today, there are three roles (three configuration) you can choose.

 ##Module Description
 This is the galaxy-roles-profiles module.
 Galaxy is an open, web-based platform for accessible, reproducible, and transparent computational biomedical research.